-Our 5th and 6th-grade program, Ignite, prepares students for the rigors of future schooling while instilling in them the values of Faithfulness, Scholarship, Leadership, and Responsibilities.
+Our fifth and sixth-grade program, Ignite, prepares students for the rigors of future schooling while instilling in them the values of Faithfulness, Scholarship, Leadership, Responsibility, and Relationship.

-Students will learn both the virtues and the importance to acts of service on behalf of the school, the community, and each other.
+Students will learn both the virtues and the importance of acts of service on behalf of the school, the community, and each other.
 Projects will be student-driven and student-led, teaching important skills such as organization and administration in any endeavor.
-Experiences in which students can be in relationships of reciprocal blessing with others not in their immediate circles will be most emphasized.
+Opportunities for students to be in relationship with others not in their immediate circle will be emphasized.
 In addition, students will learn the importance of personal accountability for one’s commitments and responsibilities in all aspects of life.
-Expectation of student responsibility for schoolwork, organization, and relationships will remain high.
+The expectation of student responsibility for schoolwork, organization, and relationships will remain high.

 Now for this very reason also, applying all diligence, in your faith supply moral excellence, and in your moral excellence knowledge, and in your knowledge, self-control, and in your self-control, perseverance, and in your perseverance, godliness, and in your godliness, brotherly kindness, and in your brotherly kindness, love.
 For if these qualities are yours and are increasing, they render you neither useless nor unfruitful in the true knowledge of our Lord Jesus Christ.

 2 Peter 1: 5—8 (NASB)